atom/markdown-preview/README.md

-# Markdown preview package
+# Markdown Preview Package

-`ctrl-m` to view a rendered preview of the current Markdown file.
+Display markdown in the current editor as rendered HTML.

+It can be activated from the editor using the `ctrl-m` key-binding and is currently enabled for `.markdown`, `.md`, `.mkd`, `.mkdown`, and `.ron` files.